lipemat/css-mqpacker/README.md

 ]).process(css);
 ```

-Currently, this option only supports `min-width` queries with specific units
+Currently, this option only supports `max-width` queries with specific units
 (`ch`, `em`, `ex`, `px`, and `rem`).
 If you want to do more, you need to create
 your own sorting function and pass it to this module like this: